 Taking the first step and reaching out for help can be difficult.
 It is normal to feel uncertain and worry about finding the right therapist, with whom you may go on to share some deeply personal experiences.
 To ease the stress of not knowing, I mapped out my process.
 I hope you will find this useful.

 Stage 0 – Can we work together?

-- First Consultation: The first step is to arrange a first consultation with me which is 30 minutes long and over video conference.
-You can book and pay your consultation through my client portal.
+- First Consultation: The first step is to arrange a first consultation with me which is 30 minutes long and over Zoom.
+You can arrange a first consultation through my appointments page.
 During this call I would like to find out whether I can help you with what you need and clarify any questions you may have.
 You can then decide if you wish to start therapy with me.

 - Paperwork: If you decide to work with me, I need you to go through following forms: